-Audiovisual: Video mini-lectures are provided by the instructor.
-Other videos, podcasts, and other media may be used.
+Audiovisual: Videos, podcasts, and other media may be used.

 Electronic: None specified

 Other: None specified

 Attendance Policy: To maintain good grades, regular attendance in class is necessary.
 Absence from class is considered a serious matter and absence never excuses a student from class work.
 It is the responsibility of all instructors to distribute reasonable attendance policies in writing during the first week of class.
 Students are required to comply with the attendance policy set by each of their instructors.
 Students are not penalized if they are unable to attend classes or participate in exams on particular days because of religious beliefs, in accordance with Chapter 161, Section 224-a of the Education Law of the State of New York.
 Students who plan to be absent from classroom activity for religious reasons should discuss the absence in advance with their instructors.
 See college catalog for more information.